«Not to observe workers means to leave them your wallet open», – B. Franklin

 Surprisingly, but a lot of managers also are of the opinion about the ineffectiveness of control.
 But control is one of their main functions.

-To monitor the employees work is necessary in order to detect and resolve problems that arise during the execution of tasks in a timely manner.
+Employees work monitoring is necessary for detecting and resolving problems that arise during the tasks execution in a timely manner.
 Properly organized monitoring helps the company to achieve results.
 When you assign tasks to subordinates and do not control their performance, the result is unpredictable.

 Often managers do not understand whom, when and how to monitor for obtaining the maximum positive effect.
 At the same time, it is important that employees do not feel themselves under constant pressure.